 - Separate matched items from exceptions so your team only reviews the rows that need action.

 The most common supplier statement discrepancies usually fall into a few buckets.
 Missing invoices appear on the statement but not in your ledger, which often means the invoice was received by the supplier but never entered internally.
 Duplicated invoices show up when the same invoice number exists more than once in your AP records or the extracted sheet.
-Unposted credits are easy to miss because the supplier has already reduced the balance, but your internal record still shows the full amount due.
+Unposted credits are easy to miss because the supplier has already reduced the balance, but your internal record still shows the full amount due, especially when statements include chargebacks, rebates, returns, or other deductions.
 Payment timing differences happen when a payment was sent or posted in one system before it appears in the other.
 Balance mismatches usually come from one of those issues, but they can also point to partial payments, short pays, or invoices assigned to the wrong supplier account.

 Used well, the extracted spreadsheet becomes more than a record of the PDF.
 You can filter for unmatched invoice numbers, isolate all credit rows, and subtotal open balances by supplier without going back to each PDF.
 If you want a deeper step by step method, our vendor statement reconciliation workflow breaks down the broader process without changing the core logic of this review pass.